Jimzical/Golang/README.md

 # Method Declaration

 - It is a OOP concept
+  - An object is a value/variable that has methods
+  - A method is a function with a receiver
+  - With the help of the receiver parameter, the method can access the properties of the receiver
+  - Go does not have classes
 - Methods are  declared between the `func` keyword and the function name
 - This parameter attaches the function to that type
 - Methods can be declared for any type that is declared in the same package